oscafrica/osca-blog/README.md

 > This guide is for new Chapter leads and Technical Writers

-If you would like to share your expertise, and experience on OSCA blog, please read the following guidelines carefully.

 # Chapter Leads

 As chapter leads, it is expected that you write a recap article after every event like [this](https://blog.oscafrica.org/oscalagos-give-back-weekend-recap-cjz0fie64000n3ds1woj5ukpc) which would be published on our blog.
 Here's how to get started: